 Lastly, Kentucky has formally moved all computer purchases, connectivity and maintenance etc to a department within the state, the Commonwealth Office of Technology.
-Each desktop computer accesses a \$55 charge for replacement and maintenance.
-KY estimates that this will affect approximately 27 computers throughout the troop at a cost of \$17,820.00.
+Each desktop computer accesses a \$55 charge for replacement and maintenance, \$6.00 per email address, internet connection services and other IT service costs that are prorated and itemized on quarterly billing reports.
+KY estimates that this will demonstrate a cost of approximately \$35,640.